 Our garden plan, like anything within natural ecosystems, is flexible and still a work in progress.
 This current plan is subject to change as we sense what is growing best and where.
 Coming into this growing season, we are planning the Abundance Garden with a few key elements in mind.
 We are maximizing space so that we can share as much food as possible at our free produce stands, building community on micro and macro levels, and taking part in seed-saving initiatives.
 We are working towards nourishing our living communities (plant + human!) through increased systems of support and coordination.

-A watercolor painting of the planting layout of the garden beds
+A watercolor illustration of the plants growing in the garden

 Growing Plants in Community